“Snowbird’s dilemma” Buying versus renting and 7 factors to consider - Kerr Financial

 “Snowbird’s dilemma” Buying versus renting and 7 factors to consider

-Category: Accounting & Tax, Estate & Trust, Financial Planning, Investment Management Tags: Canada-U.S. tax, Florida, Rent vs Buy, retirement, Snowbird, U.S., U.S. Estate Tax, U.S. Property, U.S. Tax
+Category: Accounting Services, Estate Settlement & Administration, Investment Management, Personal Financial Planning Tags: Canada-U.S. tax, Florida, Rent vs Buy, retirement, Snowbird, U.S., U.S. Estate Tax, U.S. Property, U.S. Tax

 “Snowbird’s dilemma” Buying versus renting and 7 factors to consider